ayamgabenedict/TRIVIA-API/README.md

 3.  **PIP Dependencies**

-    Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+    Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all of the required packages necessary for your Flask App to up and running.
+This will install all of the required packages necessary for your Flask App.

 ##### Key Dependencies